dvkch/SYEmojiPopover/README.md

 	// show the control at the specified point of a view, using a title -(void)showFromPoint:(CGPoint)point inView:(UIView*)view withTitle:(NSString*)title;
-	// moves the control to another point, should be used when rotating the device -(void)moveToPoint:(CGPoint)point inView:(UIView*)view withDuration:(NSTimeInterval)duration;

 The delegate property implements `SYEmojiPopoverDelegate`, consisting in those methods: